This guide covers the crypto exchanges with the lowest trading fees for the spot markets.

 Crypto Trading Deposit Fees

-Apart from trading expenses, no matter if they are spreads or regular fees, investors should take a look at deposits/withdrawals.
+Apart from trading expenses, whether they are spreads or regular fees, investors should look at deposits/withdrawals.

-Funding your account through fiat or crypto does come with own set of fees that can be expensive.
-Thus, we made a review that you should check out for those websites that offer lowest deposit fees.
+Funding your account through fiat or crypto does come with its own set of fees that can be expensive.
+Thus, we recommend you check out websites offering the lowest deposit fees.

-Additionally, investors should understand that exchange rates also account as fees.
-The difference from industry average can be quite large, in some cases over 5% at some platforms.
-If doing a margin trading, make sure you account for interest rates while lending from the platform.
+Additionally, investors should understand that exchange rates also account for fees.
+The difference from the industry average can be pretty significant, in some cases over 5% at some platforms.
+If doing margin trading, make sure you account for interest rates while lending from the forum.

-Crypto leverage trading is borrowing from the market and to understand the cost structure and function itself better, read our guide about it.
-Lastly, traders should always account for taxes if their country implemented crypto regulations.
+Crypto leverage trading is borrowing from the market, and to understand the cost structure and function better, read our guide about it.
+Lastly, traders should always account for taxes if their country implements crypto regulations.